Ok, so you planned and booked a vacation to Costa Rica. By now you should have your bucket list on everywhere in Costa Rica you want to visit.

-Now, this can come as a surprise if you were expecting it.
+This can come as a surprise if you weren’t expecting it.

-Some restaurants and tours that mainly deal with tourists know that this comes as a shock to their customers and have started to include it in the price.
+Some restaurants and tours that mainly deal with tourists know that this comes as a shock to their customers and have started to include it in the price they display.

 Be sure to look at the menu to see if this will be included or not.
 It is usually always listed at the bottom.

 On top of the 13% restaurants might also add a 10% service charge to the meal, but we will cover that just below.